 About Chris Grinter

-I am an entomologist and collection manager at the California Academy of Sciences in San Francisco, CA. My particular interests are tiny moths and I’ve been fortunate to be a regular instructor at the Lepidoptera Course in SW Arizona.
+I am an entomologist and senior collection manager at the California Academy of Sciences in San Francisco, CA. My particular interests are tiny moths and I’ve been fortunate to be a regular instructor at the Lepidoptera Course in SE Arizona.
 I have a passion for encouraging science education, critical thinking, and reason in every day life.
 Too often I find myself cringing at the news; always due to a gross inaccuracy, either entomologically or scientifically based.
 With so few entomology or skeptical blogs, I decided to get off my lazy butt.

 I have also begun, roughly, to pick up some photography and hope to incorporate it more into this blog.
 Please do not hesitate to offer constructive criticism of my photos, I probably need it.